yannick-cw/poc_analyzer/README.md

 ```javascript
 { "username" : "the twitter username" }
 ```
-The twitter linker gives the opportunity to the user to analyze twitter users's political opinion.
+The twitter linker provides a service to analyze twitter users's political opinion based on their tweets.The twitter linker gives the opportunity to the user to analyze twitter users's political opinion.
-In the frontend the username can be specified and then all recent posts of the twitter account are analyzed and the resulting political opinion displayed.
+In the frontend the username can be specified and then all recent posts of the twitter account are analyzed and the resulting political opinion is displayed.

 Therefore the twitter linker has to crawl all recent posts of the input user.
 This is implemented using the [twitter4s](https://github.com/DanielaSfregola/twitter4s) library.